basesdepatos/notes/unit1/dmbs-concepts.md

 organization, and attributes of the data stored in the database.
 For example, metadata can describe the types of data in each column of a table, constraints, and relationships between tables.
 It helps users and systems understand how to access, use, and manage the data efficiently.

+5. Transactions
+A transaction is a sequence of database operations that are executed as a single logical unit.
+Transactions must follow the ACID properties:
+- Atomicity: Ensures that all operations within a transaction are completed; otherwise, none are applied.
+- Consistency: Ensures that a transaction leaves the database in a valid state.
+- Isolation: Prevents concurrent transactions from interfering with each other.
+- Durability: Guarantees that once a transaction is committed, it remains persistent.

+6. Concurrency
+Concurrency refers to the ability of the database to handle multiple transactions simultaneously.
+Concurrency control mechanisms are used to:
+- Prevent conflicts, such as deadlocks or race conditions.
+- Maintain consistency and isolation of transactions.
+- Ensure fair resource sharing.

+7. Migration
+Migration involves transferring data, applications, or entire systems from one database to another.
+Types of migration include:
+- Database Migration: Moving data between different databases or versions.
+- Cloud Migration: Transferring databases to cloud-based systems.
+- Schema Migration: Altering database schema while preserving data integrity.